 To help balance kapha, choose asanas that focus on the upper ½ of the stomach and the chest.
 Back bends that extend the chest such as setubandasansa (bridge pose), bhujangasana (cobra pose) and rajakapotanasana (the dove pose) are asanas that will have this effect.

 The style of yoga practice and the attitude you bring to it will also have an effect on your doshas.
-A slow, calm, grounding practice that is more meditative in style will help to decrease vata.
-For reducing pitta, the practice should be cooling (no Bikrams!), slower in pace and done with a non-competitive, accepting attitude.
-To decrease kapha, include breath work and do a more dynamic practice that is heating, energizing and stimulating.
+A slow, calm, grounding yoga practice that is more meditative in style will help to decrease vata.
+For reducing pitta, the yoga practice should be cooling (no Bikrams!), slower in pace and done with a non-competitive, accepting attitude.
+To decrease kapha, include breath work and do a more dynamic yoga practice that is heating, energizing and stimulating.